Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Isabella Plains has 25 active public transport stops, all of which are bus stops.
 These stops are served by 10 different routes that together facilitate 816 weekly passenger trips.
-The accessibility of transport in the area is considered good, with residents on average located 226 meters from their nearest stop.
+The area's transport accessibility is rated as good, with residents on average being located 226 meters from the nearest stop.

-Across all routes, there are an average of 116 trips per day, which equates to about 32 weekly trips per individual stop.
+Across all routes, there are an average of 116 trips per day, which equates to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport